Cori Bush remarks put spotlight on issue of race in Speaker’s fight

 Bush said she doesn’t believe Republicans would have nominated Donalds if Democrats weren’t united behind Jeffries.

-Donalds, who voted for himself Wednesday, cast his vote twice for speaker for Rep. Kevin McCarthy (R-Calif.) on Friday.
+Donalds, who voted for himself Wednesday, cast his vote twice for McCarthy on Friday.